Justinsinotte/Justinsinotte/README.md

 -->

-- 🔭 Concordia Diploma in Web Development
+- 🔭 Diploma from Concordia in Web Development
 - 🌱 I’m currently learning React Native
 - 👯 I’m looking to collaborate on anything and everything I can!
 - 🤔 I’m looking for help with everything and anything!